special-PPT/OpenEdX_Course/README.md

 5. A minimum of one month of course content must be developed
 6. Provide recommendation on badging or certificate offerings

+## Project Definition
+This google doc will have a detailed description of our [project definition](https://docs.google.com/document/d/1tpJ0md0m4MdL465Ara74Fs_J4_8csIGBpq9ic83vQcE/edit#)

+## Project Schedule
+We use Cartt Chart to record our progress, it is the link [Gantt Chart](https://docs.google.com/spreadsheets/d/1MzGSd8dz8q-7yN98zED0fRNplgpkMKvnIX1RUTRVGwM/edit#gid=0)

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)